 - Visitation.
 Establishing boundaries concerning visitors is important.
-You should never invite or allow people into your room without one of you in the room.
-Also, having visitors for long periods may lead to roommate conflict.
+You should never invite or allow people into your room without you being present.

 - Always remember you do not have to be friends.
-Your roommate in college does not have to be your best friend.
+Your living community in college do not have to be your best friends.
 It may be better if you are not best friends due to the amount of time spent together.
 The most important thing about living with someone is to learn more interpersonal skills and how to approach conflict.

 - Finally, remember the Golden Rule: “Do unto others, as you would have them do unto you…”

 The University endeavors to assist you in this process.
-We provide students with a roommate contract that helps establish some of these boundaries.
+We provide students with community contract that helps establish some of these boundaries.
 Please contact your Resident Director for further assistance.